tomas-sucena/2023-FEUP-FSI/CTFs/CTF7.md

 # Format Strings

-This CTF consists in two very similar challenges.
+This CTF consisted in two very similar challenges.
 In each of them, we had to exploit a program with a format-string vulnerability in order to read an array which contained the flag, appropriately named "flag".

 Each challenge came with a folder which contained a few files.
 The most relevant were the following: